delta-one/dell-xps-15-9570-debian-linux/README.md

 systemctl daemon-reload
 systemctl enable disable-nvidia-on-shutdown
 ```
+* Reboot.

-Reboot and doublecheck that the `nvidia`-module is not loaded: `lsmod | grep nvidia`.<br>
+After rebooting, doublecheck that the `nvidia`-module is not loaded: `lsmod | grep nvidia`.<br>
-Now you can enable the NVIDIA card by running the aforementioned script.
+Now you can enable the NVIDIA card by running the aforementioned script `enableGPU.sh`.
 If you did install `nvidia-smi`, then the script will verify if the Nvidia card is enabled.
 Otherwise you will have to do so manually if you wish.
 Finally you can run a command with `optirun` :
 ``` bash
 $ glxinfo | grep "OpenGL renderer"
 OpenGL renderer string: Mesa DRI Intel(R) UHD Graphics 630 (Coffeelake 3x8 GT2)